There continues to be some, well, not just curiosity, some confusion as well about Ted Cruz and his decision to sign up for Obamacare.

 Well, depending on what happens with his electoral chances here, but she will go back there.

-That's that's a pretty good benefit.
+That's a pretty good benefit.

 And it's gone.